Strong Hilbert space fragmentation via emergent quantum drums in two dimensions: Model and its properties

-on each plaquette of the lattice, we see that $n_{\Box_j}=2$ for the flippable plaquette which is surrounded by $n_{\Box_j}=1$ and $n_{\Box_j}=0$ plaquettes, respectively (Fig.~\ref{shields}, left panel).
+Let us illustrate the construction of the shielding regions using two examples.
+First consider an elementary one-plaquette quantum drum starting from the vacuum state and then placing two $\sigma^z=+1$ spins (bosons) along any one of the diagonals of an elementary plaquette.
+Given this Fock state, ring-exchange is possible only on this elementary plaquette which then generates another Fock state where the $\sigma_z=+1$ spins (bosons) get transported to the other diagonal of this plaquette.
+Considering both these Fock states to compute $n_{\Box_j}$ (Eq.~\ref{defshield}) on each plaquette of the lattice, we see that $n_{\Box_j}=2$ for the flippable plaquette which is surrounded by $n_{\Box_j}=1$ and $n_{\Box_j}=0$ plaquettes, respectively (Fig.~\ref{shields}, left panel).
 The $n_{\Box_j}=2$ plaquette defines the quantum drum while the $n_{\Box_j}=1$ plaquettes along the perimeter of the quantum drum define the shielding region associated with this drum.
 The shielding region terminates at the boundary of these $n_{\Box_j}=1$ and the $n_{\Box_j}=0$ plaquettes (Fig.~\ref{shields}, left panel).
 By construction, the sites at the boundary of the shielding region cannot have $\sigma^z=+1$ spins (bosons).
 A more complicated quantum drum is shown in Fig.~\ref{shields}, right panel which can be generated from the vacuum state by, e.g., placing two $\sigma^z=+1$ spins (bosons) each along parallel diagonals of the left-most and the right-most plaquette contained in the quantum drum such that the hard-core constraints are not violated.
 Performing all possible ring-exchanges for this quantum drum generates two more Fock states.
 Considering these three Fock states to compute $n_{\Box_j}$ on each plaquette of the lattice, the four $n_{\Box_j}=2$ plaquettes, which are all connected to each other by edges for this particular drum, now define this bigger quantum drum (Fig.~\ref{shields}, right panel) while the $n_{\Box_j}=1$ plaquettes along the perimeter of the quantum drum define the shielding region as before (Fig.~\ref{shields}, right panel).
 The shielding region is more complicated compared to the one-plaquette drum and its boundary is again defined by the boundary of the $n_{\Box_j}=1$ and the $n_{\Box_j}=0$ plaquettes (Fig.~\ref{shields}, right panel).
 This classical construction procedure for the shielding region can be carried out for any arbitrary quantum drum composed of a finite number of elementary plaquettes.